-The next James Monroe Birthday celebration will be held on Saturday, April 25, 2020 at 10:30 a.m. at the
+The next James Monroe Birthday celebration will be held in April 2024 at the

 Birthplace Monument site.

 2009 marked the 251st anniversary of our 5th President's birth on 28 April 1758 here in the Colonial Beach area of Westmoreland County.

 It was a very warm Saturday morning, on April 25th.
 Folks assembled just outside the visitor center at the birthplace site.
 Can I just say, the visitor center is pretty impressive.
 It's not easily visible from the main part of the site.
 You need to turn down a driveway off the main parking lot to get there.